googleapis/api-linter/docs/rules/0133/http-uri-parent.md

 ## Details

-This rule looks at any message beginning with `Create`, and complains if the `parent` variable is not included in the URI.
+This rule looks at any message beginning with `Create`, and complains if `parent` is not the only variable in the URI path.
 It _does_ check additional bindings if they are present.

 ## Examples